funlessdev/fl-website/content/docs/architecture/overview/index.md

 11. The Worker caches the function's code, after a pre-compilation phase[^3] (more on that on the [Worker](../worker) description)
 12. The Worker runs the function, and returns its result to the Core.
 The workflow terminates here.

+### Note on connectivity

+As of right now, FunLess relies on the [libcluster](https://github.com/bitwalker/libcluster) library to automatically connect all nodes in a single cluster, whether on top of an orchestrator or not.
+That being said, it is still possible to manually connect nodes to the cluster using the `Node.connect` function of the Elixir language.
+The nodes must be visible to each other **without NAT** to ensure the communication works[^4].

 ---

 [^1]: At the time of writing, FunLess only supports single-Core deployments.
 Support for multiple cores is being worked on.
 In such deployments, both the database and the metric system would probably be replicated and co-located with each Core instance.